folio-org/stripes/doc/upgrade-v3.md

 Updating an app from `@folio/stripes` `^2.0.0` to `^3.0.0` should be relatively straightforward as most of the changes revolve around reorganizing dependencies.
-A few things were removed in `stripes-components` and `stripes-connect`, but those components were deprecated months (or years!) ago.
+A few things were removed in `stripes-components` and `stripes-connect`, but those things were deprecated months (or years!) ago.

 ## Move some dependencies to peerDependencies